Another Brick in the Wall

 "Another Brick in the Wall" is a three-part composition on Pink Floyd's eleventh studio album The Wall (1979), written by the bassist, Roger Waters.
-"Part 2", a protest song against corporal punishment and rigid and abusive schooling, features a children's choir.
+"Part 2", a protest song against corporal punishment in schools and rigid and abusive schooling, features a children's choir.
 At the suggestion of the producer, Bob Ezrin, Pink Floyd incorporated elements of disco.
+The song is composed in Dorian mode.

 "Part 2" was Pink Floyd's first UK single since "Point Me at the Sky" (1968).
-It sold more than four million copies worldwide and topped singles charts in 14 countries, including the UK and the US.
-It was nominated for a Grammy Award and was ranked number 384 on Rolling Stones list of "The 500 Greatest Songs of All Time".
+It sold more than four million copies worldwide and topped singles charts in 14 countries, including the UK and the US, and was the UK Christmas No. 1 of 1979.
+It was nominated for a Grammy Award and was ranked number 384 on Rolling Stones list of the "500 Greatest Songs of All Time".

 Concept

-The three parts of "Another Brick in the Wall" appear on Pink Floyd's 1979 rock opera album The Wall.
-They are essentially one verse each, although Part 2 sees its own verse sung twice: once by Floyd members, and the second time by the guest choir along with Waters and Gilmour.
+The three parts of "Another Brick in the Wall" appear on Pink Floyd's 1979 rock opera studio album The Wall.
+They are essentially one verse each, although Part 2 sees its own verse sung twice: once by Floyd members, and the second time by the children's choir along with Waters and Gilmour.
 During "Part 1", the protagonist, Pink, begins building a metaphorical wall around himself following the death of his father.
 In "Part 2", traumas involving his overprotective mother and abusive schoolteachers become bricks in the wall.
 Following a violent breakdown in "Part 3", Pink dismisses everyone he knows as "just bricks in the wall."

-Bassist Roger Waters wrote "Part 2" as a protest against oppressive schooling.
+Band leader Roger Waters wrote "Part 2" as a protest against oppressive schooling.
 "Another Brick in the Wall" appears in the film based on the album.
 In the "Part 2" sequence, children enter a school and march in unison through a meat grinder, becoming "putty-faced" clones, before rioting and burning down the school.